-This document provides a set of procedures and activities that will be carried out by the service provider in order to ensure that the IoT solution under investigation is secured enough for the target application.
+This document presents a set of procedures and activities that will be carried out by the designated service provider.
+The objective is to ascertain the robust security posture of the subject IoT solution, aligning it suitably with the requirements of the designated application.